JetBrains/intellij-sdk-docs/topics/products/dev_alternate_products.md

 #### Matching Versions of the IntelliJ Platform with the Target IDE Version

 The _baseIntelliJPlatformVersion_ used in the _targetIDE_ may not be readily apparent, depending on the product.
-See the individual product pages in _Part VIII — Product Specific_ for exceptions.
+See the individual product pages in _Product Specific_ for exceptions.

 To find the version of the IntelliJ Platform used to build the _targetIDE_, use the <control>About</control> dialog screen for the _targetIDE_.
 Next to <control>Build #</control> is the *BRANCH.BUILD.FIX* version of the _targetIDE_.